gregjacobs/Autolinker.js/README.md

 yarn test
 ```

-- Make sure to add tests to cover your new functionality/bugfix.
+- Make sure to add tests to cover your new functionality/bugfix
-- Run the `yarn test` command to build/test (or alternatively, open the
+- Run the `yarn test` command to build/test
-  `tests/index.html` file to run the tests).
 - Please use tabs for indents!
 Tabs are better for everybody
   (individuals can set their editors to different tab sizes based on
   their visual preferences).